-- 2. Educational Websites Accessibility: Recent studies conducted on the accessibility of educational platforms have underscored significant challenges in ensuring equitable digital access for visually impaired users.
-In a research, the crucial role of web accessibility standards, such as those established by the W3C Web Accessibility Initiative (WAI), in ensuring digital inclusivity was highlighted [5].
+2. Educational Websites Accessibility: Recent studies conducted on the accessibility of educational platforms have underscored significant challenges in ensuring equitable digital access for visually impaired users.
+In a research, the crucial role of web accessibility standards, such as those established by the W3C Web Accessibility Initiative (WAI), in ensuring digital inclusivity was highlighted [6].
 Despite the availability of guidelines aimed at enhancing web accessibility for all users, including those relying on assistive technologies, findings revealed that university websites in Jordan and the Arab region exhibited significantly more accessibility errors compared to their UK counterparts-13 and 5 times more, respectively.
 This difference highlights the critical need for Arab educational institutions to prioritize and enhance online accessibility to enable equitable access to educational materials.
-[6] evaluated the accessibility of 33 Saudi university websites using AChecker and TAW tools against 38 WCAG criteria.
+[7] evaluated the accessibility of 33 Saudi university websites using AChecker and TAW tools against 38 WCAG criteria.
 The findings revealed significant issues, with AChecker identifying 11% known and 89% likely or potential problems, while TAW reported 26% problems and 74% warnings.
 The study emphasized the need for immediate action on known problems and highlighted that automated tools alone are insufficient, recommending further research involving disabled users for comprehensive assessment.
-In a study by [7], 41 higher education institution websites in Kuwait were assessed for WCAG 2.0 compliance using tools such as AChecker, Total Validator, WAVE, and HTML/CSS/ARIA.
+In a study by [8], 41 higher education institution websites in Kuwait were assessed for WCAG 2.0 compliance using tools such as AChecker, Total Validator, WAVE, and HTML/CSS/ARIA.
 The results showed no websites fully conforming to WCAG 2.0 Level A, with 24% of pages having an error rate exceeding 35%.
 Most errors were in the perceivable criteria, indicating a lack of prioritization of accessibility in development.
 The study called for urgent redesign and repair of these websites and recommended enforcing policies, increasing awareness, training developers, and conducting routine reviews.
-The study by [8] developed two frameworks: one for comparing the performance of web accessibility evaluation tools and another for evaluating webpage accessibility.
+The study by [9] developed two frameworks: one for comparing the performance of web accessibility evaluation tools and another for evaluating webpage accessibility.
 The study evaluated six Saudi university homepages and compared WAVE and SiteImprove tools, with SiteImprove outperforming WAVE.
 The first framework was found useful in selecting appropriate evaluation tools, while the second framework helped measure website accessibility and identified common accessibility issues.
-Taibah University's homepage was noted as the most accessible among those evaluated. - 3.
-E-commerce Web Accessibility: Studies assessing the accessibility of Arabic e-commerce websites employed automated technologies to detect common accessibility concerns.
+Taibah University's homepage was noted as the most accessible among those evaluated.

+3. E-commerce Web Accessibility: Studies assessing the accessibility of Arabic e-commerce websites employed automated technologies to detect common accessibility concerns.
 These research initiatives highlight the need for improvements in navigation, readability, and input assistance to make e-commerce more accessible to people with disabilities.
-[9] investigated the accessibility of e-commerce websites in Saudi Arabia for disabled users by evaluating three popular sites with five accessibility testing tools, finding common accessibility issues, and highlighting the need for improvements despite the potential offered by various supportive tools.
+[10] investigated the accessibility of e-commerce websites in Saudi Arabia for disabled users by evaluating three popular sites with five accessibility testing tools, finding common accessibility issues, and highlighting the need for improvements despite the potential offered by various supportive tools.

+In Kuwait, a study focused on developing and implementing Arabic accessibility resources for developers, web content managers, and designers [5].
 These efforts indicate a rising awareness and commitment to increasing web accessibility in the Arab region, while also emphasizing the need of continual improvements and the use of standardized accessibility rules across various sectors.
+The Arab Digital Inclusion Platform was established to support policymakers in developing national digital accessibility policies and guidelines [11].
+This platform serves as a resource for promoting inclusive digital transformation in the region.